Login and Registration Forms in CodeIgniter 3 and MySQL

 }

-This function changes the type of the password field in login page, from "password" to "text" and vice versa.
+This function changes the type of the password field in the login page, from "password" to "text" and vice versa.

 Let me give the stylesheet also I am using for all these views.